 All or a subset of these network slices may be supported for inbound and outbound roamers, and one or more slices may be dedicated to the support of inbound roamers.
 There are technical and commercial steps that are required to implement 5GS roaming for network slices.
-The technical guidelines are covered by this document and the commercial requirements, charging models and agreements can be found in GSMA WAS PRDs (in development).
+The technical guidelines are covered by this document and the commercial requirements, charging models and agreements can be found in GSMA WAS PRDs (GSMA PRDs WA.51, BA.27 and WA.520).
 Guidance on billing and charging (BCE) processes are available in GSMA PRD TD.201 [46].
-Successful completion of all network, device and billing related steps is required to support network slice roaming.
+Successful completion of all networks, device and billing related steps are required to support network slice roaming.

-A fundamental aspect of the roaming support in the 5GS is the definition in serving PLMN of a mapping between the HPMN S-NSSAI value and VPMN S-NSSAI value.
-This mapping is based on the agreement between the roaming partners of what NEST is associated to a S-NSSAI of the HPMN.
+A fundamental aspect of the roaming support in the 5GS is the definition in the serving PMN of a mapping between the HPMN S-NSSAI value and VPMN S-NSSAI value.
+This mapping is based on the agreement between the roaming partners of what NEST (or attributes) is associated to a S-NSSAI of the HPMN.
 In the case of GSMA-defined NEST, the NEST is defined in GSMA PRD NG.116 [27].
+The VPMN decides on all mappings between an HPMN S-NSSAI value and an VPMN S-NSSAI value and configures its network accordingly.